DiamondLightSource/workflows/docs/how-tos/create-helm-based-workflow-template.md

 It allows you to configure and point at data, environmental variables and more that can be part of your template (manifests) without cluttering one file.

-> [!IMPORTANT]
+!!! warning
-> Please inform any Data Analysis Workflows Team members of any changes in repository structure that is made to ensure we configure the platform to read your WorkflowTemplates correctly.
+    Please inform any Data Analysis Workflows Team members of any changes in repository structure that is made to ensure we configure the platform to read your WorkflowTemplates correctly.

-> [!NOTE]
+!!! info
-> This is not an extensive list and a full explanation of Helm and its capabilities.
+    This is not an extensive list and a full explanation of Helm and its capabilities.
 This is aimed to show how to setup your repository to helm templating for your WorkflowTemplates.
 For more information about helm and its use cases use the read about it [here](https://helm.sh/)

 ## Helm Structure